Rock 'n' Roll History for

 August 10

 Four members of The Platters, David Lynch, Tony Williams, Alex Hodge and Paul Rabi are arrested at the Sheraton Gibston Hotel in Cincinnati.
-Detectives, who were tipped off by a hotel employee, found the men with four nineteen year old women, three of whom were white.
+Detectives, who were tipped off by a hotel employee, found the men with four 19-year-old women, three of whom were white.
 The members of the group are charged with aiding and abetting prostitution, lewdness and assignation.
-All were acquitted in December, but the episode seriously damaged The Platters' career.
+All were acquitted the following December, but the episode seriously damaged The Platters' career.

 August 10